lightpack/docs/views.md

-# Lightpack View Template System: Deep Dive
+# Lightpack View Template System

-## Overview

 The `Lightpack\View\Template` class is the core of Lightpack’s view rendering system.
 It provides a minimal, robust, and flexible API for rendering PHP templates, including support for data injection, template composition, conditional inclusion, and error handling.
 This documentation provides an exhaustive breakdown of its design, usage, and internals.